 Ethics Reading Group

-The core members of faculty who work in ethical theory are:
+The core members of faculty who work in ethics are:

-- Matthew Chrisman joined the department in August 2006 after finishing his Ph.D. at the University of North Carolina at Chapel Hill.
-His work is primarily in meta-ethics and meta-epistemology.
-His work explores both traditional expressivist and inferentialist approaches to the relevant discourses.
-Much of Dr Chrisman's work is at the intersection of meta-ethics, meta-epistemology, and the philosophy of language.
+- Matthew Chrisman joined the department in August 2006 after finishing his PhD at the University of North Carolina at Chapel Hill.
+His work is primarily in meta-ethics, philosophy of language and epistemology.
+He has published papers on the meaning of 'ought', the norms of belief, and inferentialist approaches to the meta-ethical debate between descriptivists and expressivists.
+He is also interested in environmental ethics.

 - David Levy works on the nature of understanding, particularly of morals, ethics and people.
 He is puzzled by the difference between philosophical and ordinary understandings of the experience of necessity, especially moral necessity.
 The account of moral understanding that he is developing counters impersonal tendencies in contemporary moral theorising with the idea of critical authority: the authority given to and recognised by those with whom one shares moral understanding about inter-personal relationships.
 His historical interests are principally in Plato and Wittgenstein.